ksimon17/codebase-cleanup-2022/README.md

 python -m app.unemployment
 ```
 # Usage - Run Appropriate Tests
-If to run any internal tests within the program, please enter the following in the command line:
+In order to run any internal tests within the program, please enter the following in the command line:
 ```sh
 pytest
 ```